simozhou/supreme-fishstick/README.md

 - Visit localhost in your browser at: `localhost:8000`

 ## TODO
-- rework popover design for speakers
+- make popover go behind navbar
 - make popovers disappear when the user clicks somewhere else
 - fix scaling and styling for programme and FAQ
 - populate speakers (add popovers to all of them)